ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

     +--------+--------+--------+
      +0       +4       +8

-The following section goes into detail.
-It describes many use cases where overlay is useful, including those that originally motivated overlay.
+The following section describes in detail the use cases that motivated the overlay operator and illustrates additional ways it can be applied.

 ## Problem Description